Totoyoshi

 What should I order at Totoyoshi?

 The menu is intentionally broad, so ordering across multiple dishes is the point rather than the exception.
 Fried items are served one by one in the style of a tempura restaurant, which is worth leaning into rather than skipping.
 The meal closes with onigiri and miso soup, a deliberate send-off worth staying for.
-Specific dish names are not published, so arriving with flexibility to follow the chef's seafood-led selections is the practical approach.
+Specific dish names are not published, so arriving ready to follow the chef's seafood-led selections is the practical approach.

 Is Totoyoshi good for a special occasion?

-Yes, but in a specific register: the atrium counter is quieter than an izakaya and less formal than a kaiseki room, which makes it a reasonable choice for an occasion where you want quality without ceremony.
+Yes, but in a specific register: the atrium counter is quieter than an izakaya and less formal than a kaiseki room, making it a reasonable choice for an occasion where you want quality without ceremony.
 At ¥¥¥ pricing with a Michelin Plate, it carries enough credibility to mark an event without requiring a formal occasion to justify the spend.
 If your priority is a private room or a multi-hour multi-course structure, a kaiseki venue like Kyokaiseki Kichisen would be a better fit.

 Is the tasting menu worth it at Totoyoshi?